nursahcelik/Unsupervised_ML_with_KMeans/README.md

 - the data in 'data' folder
 - the presentation in 'Moosic'
-- notebooks in 'songs_collection.ipynb' and 'K_Means.jpynb'
+- notebooks in '.ipynb extension'